builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

 &nbsp;

-## UPDATE (Dec.
-2017):
+## UPDATE (Feb.
+28, 2018):

-*Yelp announced this week that the authentication method for Yelp Fusion*
-*will migrate to an API key-based protocol from the initial OAuth 2.0 approach,*
-*as critiqued below.
-As a result, the OAuth2 token endpoint will be deprecated*
+*Please note that due to Yelp's deprecation of the use of bearer tokens*
+*in authorization headers as of March 1, 2018 for queries sent to the*
+*Yelp Fusion API, the information in this article is now obsolete.*
+*As of December 2017, Yelp has supplanted the use of bearer tokens with*
+*API Keys in their authentication protocol for Yelp Fusion, broadly in keeping*
+*with some of the critiques offered here in this article (originally published*
+*in June, 2017).
+As a result, the outdated information below is meant to serve*
+*pedagogical purposes only.*

-*on  March 1, 2018.
-Refer to the [Yelp authentication guide](https://www.yelp.com/developers/documentation/v3/authentication?ytl_=47ZWbund2-3RlKUncNep-w&utm_medium=email&utm_source=email_blaster_email&utm_campaign=Dec-13-2017#where-is-my-client-secret-going) for more info.*
+*Refer to the [Yelp authentication guide](https://www.yelp.com/developers/documentation/v3/authentication?ytl_=47ZWbund2-3RlKUncNep-w&utm_medium=email&utm_source=email_blaster_email&utm_campaign=Dec-13-2017#where-is-my-client-secret-going) for more info.*

 ## Background